payara/Payara/README.md

 ## Tested Platforms

-Payara Server is tested on the following platforms.
 While not all environments are tested, if it is on a supported JVM we will provide support for customers and address issues reported by the community.
-Other platforms can always be supported in the future:
+Other platforms can always be supported in the future.

+Payara Server is currently tested on the following platforms:

 |			|Oracle JDK	|Azul Zulu	|OpenJDK	|IBM J9	|
 |---			|---		|---		|---		|---	|